The Shape Of Words

 Please click on any of the 10 images below to see them in full, and find out more about each piece.

-If you would like high resolution images for reproduction, please email me at email@example.com
+If you would like high resolution images for reproduction, or to discuss the project please email me at firstname.lastname@example.org